Auricular Chakra Balancing

 Level 3 is recognised as an ‘A’ level equivalent and Level 5 as a foundation degree or HND equivalent.

 It is not possible to do a bridging course between a level 3 and a level 5 because you cannot bridge from an 'A' level to a foundation degree without studying the full course to the required depth.
-Here is a complete answer to this often asked question and many others to help clarify: Centralia FAQ'S

 The initial Level 5 reflexology course was created by Sue Evans in conjunction with Agored Cymru, a progressive Welsh Awarding Organisation/Body with over 30 years of experience and expertise in developing qualifications and supporting learning, assessment and verification in Wales.